voronianski/soundcloud-audio.js/README.md

 #### `new SoundCloudAudio('YOUR_CLIENT_ID')`

-Create an instance of _SoundCloudAudio_, internally creates HTML5 `<audio>` element which is available under [audio](https://github.com/voronianski/soundcloud-audio.js#audio) prop.
+Create an instance of _SoundCloudAudio_, internally uses HTML5 `<audio>` element which is available under [audio](https://github.com/voronianski/soundcloud-audio.js#audio) property.

 Client ID string is required, so get it here - https://developers.soundcloud.com.

 ### Methods